Home Birth Reference Site

 'Natal Hypnotherapy' is an approach developed by UK hypnotherapist Maggie Howell and you can either attend classes or listen to CDs in your own time at home.
 The classes are a 2-day course including antenatal education as well as hypnotherapy and the cost is similar to that of HypnoBirthing classes.
 You can read more about the classes on the Natal Hypnotherapy website.

 The Natal Hypnotherapy birth preparation CD is a low-commitment, low-hassle, low-cost way of using hypnosis.
-It focuses solely on relaxation and hypnosis, rather than on antenatal education, and it does not require your birth partner to be involved (although he or she can be involved if you choose).
+It focuses solely on relaxation and hypnosis, rather than on antenatal education.
 It lasts for around 35 minutes and takes you through a relaxation session followed by lots of positive suggestions about your ability to manage late pregnancy and labour.
 For instance, you are encouraged to think of contractions as a sensation of 'power, pressure and warmth' and that you can control the intensity of those sensations.
 There is a sequence of relaxing music in the background.
 You simply listen to the CD as often as you can at the end of pregnancy, ideally daily, but it's OK if you can only do it weekly or even just once or twice.
 You can buy a separate CD of relaxing birth music which you can play during labour - it's the backing music from the birth preparation CD, and it helps to reinforce the positive suggestions you heard before.

 by Deborah Henley